DigitalMachinist/win-zsh/README.md

 ## Phase 1: WSL2 Bash

-1. Open the Windows Store app.

-2. Install the Ubuntu app by Canonical Group Limited.
+1. Open the Windows Store app and install the Ubuntu app by Canonical Group Limited.
+If the Windows Store isn't available to you, you can [enable developer mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) and manually install the Ubuntu 20.04 app from [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual).

-3. Open a Powershell terminal as Administrator.
+2. Open a Powershell terminal as Administrator.

-4. Run the following command to install WSL:
+3. Run the following command to install WSL:

     ```Powershell
     dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
     ```

-5. Run the following command to install VM features for WSL2:
+4. Run the following command to install VM features for WSL2:

     ```Powershell
     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
     ```

-6. Reboot your computer. **Yes, really.**
+5. Reboot your computer. **Yes, really.**

-7. After rebooting, run the Ubuntu app to confirm that a bash terminal starts up.
+6. After rebooting, run the Ubuntu app to confirm that a bash terminal starts up.
 You may need to set a username & password for your Ubuntu user at this point.

-8. Run the following command at your Ubuntu bash terminal to create a symlink from your Ubuntu home (~) to your Windows user folder:
+7. Run the following command at your Ubuntu bash terminal to create a symlink from your Ubuntu home (~) to your Windows user folder:

     ```bash
     ln -s ~/win10 /mnt/c/Users/<your Windows username>
     ```

-9. Congratulations!
+8. Congratulations!
 You have bash on Windows.
 But we're only getting started...

 ## Phase 2: Cmder Bash